 The Texas Academy of Family Physicians designates this live activity for a maximum of 16.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The AAFP has reviewed Joint Exam and Injections and deemed it acceptable for AAFP credit.
-Term of approval is from 09/15/2024 to 12/08/2024.
+The AAFP has reviewed Joint Exam and Injections and deemed it acceptable for up to 16.00 Live AAFP Prescribed credits.
+Term of Approval is from 07/19/2025 to 07/20/2025.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-This session is approved for 16 Live AAFP Prescribed credits.

 Learn more about our accreditation.